 Ambazari Lake: Lying 6-km west of Nagpur, the Ambazari Lake is the largest and the most beautiful lake in the city.
 It is one of the most beautiful and well-managed places in the city.

 The Ambazari garden is a beautiful garden located just beside the lake and the Nagpur Municipal Corporation has developed it as a model garden.
 It was established in 1958 on an area of 20 acres of land.
 There are also many items over here to entertain children too.

-It was a ordinary tin shade with a small platform when first built, but it started improving after 1970s, after the Military defense took its possession and in 1965 Late honourable defense Minister Shri Yashwantrao Chavan arranged the possession of the temple and adjoining land to temple trust.
+It was an ordinary tin shade with a small platform when first built, but it started improving after the 1970s after the Military defense took its possession and in 1965 Late honorable defense Minister Shri Yashwantrao Chavan arranged the possession of the temple and adjoining land to temple trust.
 The construction of Ganesh temple was started in 1978 and completed in 1984.

 Raman Science Center: Raman Science Center is situated opposite to Gandhi Sagar (which is also known as Shukrawari Talao).
 Although not many people are aware of this center, it is a good place, especially for school children.
 It has various good working models that demonstrate physical phenomena in an interesting manner.

 Museum in Nagpur This museum has been opened to public after quite a long gap.
 It houses historical artifacts, which are worth a look.

 Seminary Hills: Seminary hills are named after the Seminary of St. Charles, located in a picturesque part of the city, which is quiet and relatively traffic-free.
 There is a Deer Park, which is popular among the kids.
 Other places which are worth visiting are the Japanese Garden and the shrine of Our Lady of Lourdes, also known as the Grotto.